 Verb voice.
 Passive voice has a place in writing, but students should not primarily write in passive voice.
 Empower students with lessons on verb voice so that they can determine situations where passive voice is necessary.

 I can’t really emphasize enough that I’m constantly looking at data, especially from student writing.
 Where I take my verb lessons primarily depends on what students need.
-You can download my planner for the eight parts of speech here:

 Emphasize WHY: Connect Verb Activities